CoderOMaster/graph_rag/README.md

 ### How It Works

 1. **Anonymous Crawling**
-    - Crawl GitHub search results for “bitcoin” in `.py` and `.js` files (no API key required).
-    - Download raw code files into a local directory structure.

-2. **Storage & Organization**
-    - Files are organized by language, repo, and file path.
-    - Easily extensible to crawl other platforms (GitLab, Bitbucket).
+    - Crawl different sublinks inside the single link for indepth scraping

-3. **Indexing & Embedding**
+3. **RAG**
-    - Extract code chunks (functions, classes).
-    - Generate embeddings (e.g., OpenAI, CodeBERT).
-    - Store in Milvus for semantic code search.

-4. **RAG for Code**
-    - Build a code knowledge graph (e.g., function call graphs, dependency graphs).
+    - Build a knowledge graph on entities using gpt 4o mini
     - Enable graph-constrained code search and LLM-based code Q&A.

 ### Example Use Cases

-- “Find all Python Bitcoin wallet implementations using ECDSA.”
-- “Summarize how transaction signing is handled in JavaScript Bitcoin libraries.”
-- “Trace dependencies between Bitcoin smart contract modules.”
+- “how do you incentivize miners?"
+- “What is the fee threshold for inclusion?.”

 ---

-## 2. Graph-RAG Pipeline (for Code)
+## 2. Graph-RAG Pipeline

 ### What is Graph-RAG?

-Graph-RAG (Graph-augmented Retrieval-Augmented Generation) combines vector search (semantic similarity) with explicit knowledge graphs for code.
+Graph-RAG (Graph-augmented Retrieval-Augmented Generation) combines vector search (semantic similarity) with explicit knowledge graphs.
 This enables:

 - More accurate, context-rich retrieval for LLMs
 - Graph-based constraints (e.g., “find functions that interact with both A and B”)